-"And are you, Sir Bow Hero, going to allow the Church to have their way?"
+"And are you going to allow the Church to have their way?"
 Wyndia asked.
 "Are you going to allow a group of innocent people to be slaughtered?
 Are you going to let their hope get snuffed out right after they've been given a second chance at life?"

-Ren smirked where he was sitting.
-'Damn…' This was far better than seeing his friend down and depressed.
-Maybe he'd leave comforting others to Wyndia in the future.
+This was far better than seeing his friend down and depressed.

-Wyndia stared at Ren a moment more.
-A flush of red entered her cheeks, but before Ren could figure out why, she huffed and walked back through the doorway.
-"Stay strong, Sir Itsuki."
-She said as she left.
-"Our world needs the help of all the Cardinal Heroes."
+Wyndia stared at Itsuki a moment more.
+A sigh of relief escaping her soft lips.
+"That's good..."
+She looked to Ren again, and a flush of red entered her cheeks, but before Ren could figure out why she huffed and walked to the doorway again.

 The two were left alone in the room with Rishia.